What I want you to know about Celiac Disease

-This is a very raw post that I wrote a couple months ago after being “glutened”.
+This is a very raw post about life with celiac disease that I wrote a couple months ago after being “glutened”.
 I was frustrated and sad, and this is what poured out.
 I haven’t posted it publicly before, but feel like today is a perfect day to do it because of the Disney and Chelsea Handler craziness of this week.

 And really, it all comes down to this:

 Choosing to eat gluten-free because it makes you feel better and having to eat gluten-free to save your life are two very different things. <———ATTENTION MEDIA

 (Edit: I wasn’t referring to gluten intolerance in the statement above.
 I meant those who “try to eat gluten-free because it makes me feel better but then I cheat whenever I feel like it and I’m really doing it because it’s the fad of the moment”.
 I hope that clears it up.)